 No. It would probably survive but we don’t recommend it.
 Our warranty does not cover damage due to dishwasher use.

 We use a blend of canola, grapeseed, and sunflower oil.
 Our oil blend is 100% certified non-GMO and contains no animal products, so it’s vegetarian/vegan friendly.
-It is also soy and peanut-free, for anyone with allergy concerns.
+It is also soy, peanut and gluten-free for anyone with allergy concerns.

 We offer our cookware in two finishes: bare and seasoned.
 Our bare skillet is ideal for people who prefer to season their own cookware, and will need to be seasoned (by you) before it is used.
 This skillet will arrive coated with oil and bagged to protect it from the elements.
 Just wash it and season it however you like.